dill/raspi-weather/README.md

 `reticulate` made this all really easy, as you can just source Python files and run the functions as if they were R functions.

-What was fiddly was updating the screen, moving things around and using the Python Image Library to convert images to be greyscale to show-up on the screen.
+What was fiddly was updating the screen, moving things around and using the Python Image Library to convert images to be greyscale to show-up on the screen. `update_img.py` is provided as a drop-in to test things out without having to use the screen update (it writes to a local file).

 # Resources